saltmktg/mt-ga-tracking/README.md

 ### The Problem

 The problem is that the code we're using to do this *doesn't* work in Internet Explorer.
-It only works in Chrome, Firefox, and Safari - but no IE. And since 15-20% of the site's visitors use Internet Explorer, it needs to work for them.
+It only works in Chrome, Firefox, and Safari - but no IE. Since 15-20% of the site's visitors use Internet Explorer, it needs to work for those users as well.

 ### About the Code